bmulholland/bmulholland-website/_developer_resources/1-junior-to-intermediate.md

 ---

 This section is dedicated to giving you an idea of what it takes to move from Junior Developer to Intermediate Developer.
 Applying this stuff will take real-life experience, and so expect this to be a 1-2 year journey.
+[Here's your roadmap.](https://roadmap.sh)

 When to write clean code, when not to worry about it.
 How to focus on business value.
 Don’t do this: <https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/> section 5.0